marknotfound/Mini-Hype-Machine/README.md

 * Share what you're listening to on Twitter and Facebook
 * Search Amazon for the track/album/artist

+##This Branch
+Is hacked together and works but is ugly.
+For the fresh code, check the rewrite branch.

 ##Websites and Stuff

 http://www.dunphtastic.com